 This is where Sensorimotor Psychotherapy tends to lead.
 Alongside the body work, you and your therapist look at the habits, postures, and quiet beliefs that formed in response to what happened — especially when what happened goes back a long way.
 You might notice that your shoulders rise when you talk about a parent, or that you brace before asking for something you need.
 Together you explore what those patterns are trying to protect, and what might feel possible instead.

-Benefits of Somatic Experiencing Therapy and Somatic Therapy
+Somatic Experiencing & Somatic Therapy

-- Less baseline anxiety and reactivity
+- Less baseline anxiety and reactivity.

-- Sleep that actually restores them
+- Sleep that actually restores them.

-- A clearer sense of what they’re feeling and what they need
+- A clearer sense of what they’re feeling and what they need.

-- Fewer physical symptoms (tension, pain, tightness)
+- Fewer physical symptoms — tension, pain, tightness.

-- Calmer, steadier reactions to stressful moments
+- Calmer, steadier reactions to stressful moments.

-- A loosening of old beliefs and patterns that used to feel inescapable
+- A loosening of old beliefs and patterns that used to feel inescapable.

-- A sense that their body is a safer place to be
+- A sense that their body is a safer place to be.

 Therapy Success Stories